usnistgov/MUD-PD/README.md

 # MUD-PD

-A tool for characterizing IoT devices particularly for use with MUD (Manufacturer Usage Description)
+A tool for characterizing the network behavior of IoT devices particularly for use with MUD (Manufacturer Usage Description)

 MUD Specification: https://tools.ietf.org/html/rfc8520